When you know how to clean a bathroom properly but want to take the easy route on the odd job, these brilliant bathroom cleaning hacks are perfect.

 Simply mix one part of white vinegar with half a part of rubbing alcohol (you need to look for a 70 per cent concentration) and two parts of water in a spray bottle – and you've got the perfect bathroom window, shower screen and mirror cleaner in one.

-For best effect on windows, use it only on cool days when no direct sunlight is hitting the glass, and use a microfibre cloth to buff; that way, you'll get a streak-free finish.
+When it comes to how to clean windows, for best effect with vinegar, use it only on cool days when no direct sunlight is hitting the glass, and use a microfibre cloth to buff; that way, you'll get a streak-free finish.
 We'd recommending doing this well in advance of having that luxury spa bath since no one likes to chill out with the scent of vinegar in the air – open windows too, to help the smell evaporate faster.

-4. Banish mildew on a shower curtain with bicarbonate of soda and vinegar
+4. Banish mildew on a shower curtain, naturally

-Allowing your shower curtain to dry out fully after every shower will stop mould and mildew taking hold, but if your bathroom suffers from condensation anyway, it can be tough to achieve this.
+Allowing your shower curtain to dry out fully after every shower will help get rid of mould and stop mildew taking hold, but if your bathroom suffers from condensation anyway, it can be tough to achieve this.
 Next best thing is to wash yours once a week with your towels and to let it dry out properly then.

 If the mildew has really taken hold, let us save you the cost of a new one.
 Just add half a cup of bicarbonate of soda to your washing powder and put it on a 30ºC wash; just before the rinse cycle, add half a cup of white vinegar.
 Allow it dry to dry thoroughly.

-5. Clean the toilet with bicarb and vinegar, too
+5. Clean the toilet with bicarbonate of soda and vinegar, too

-Toilets can quickly look grotty but if, like us, you're always on the look-out for an alternative to a chemical toilet cleaner try this: make a mixture of equal parts of bicarbonate of soda and white vinegar, pour it into and around the toilet, using a toilet brush to push it into the space beneath the rim.
+Toilets can quickly look grotty but if, like us, you're always on the look-out for an alternative to even the best toilet cleaners try this: make a mixture of equal parts of bicarbonate of soda and white vinegar, pour it into and around the toilet, using a toilet brush to push it into the space beneath the rim.
 Leave for at least 15 minutes, give it a good scrub then flush.
 Repeat regularly for a sparkling toilet.

 If you have young boys in the house (and maybe older ones, too), having a pack of wipes handy to quickly clean the loo after every messy use will cut down on smells, too.
 For a thorough clean, use a wipe wrapped around a screwdriver to get into the gap beneath the body of the toilet and the tank.
 Just ensure the wipes aren't flushed – even if they say 'flushable', since they've been shown to contribute towards blocked drains.